-The Council became responsible for approximately 1,200 land and building assets (excluding social housing) following Local Government Reorganisation (LGR) on 1st April 2023.
-Many of these assets will be needed to deliver services in the future, but some may no longer be fit for purpose, not suitable for future service delivery or are duplicates resulting from the merging of previous councils under LGR.
+The Council is responsible for approximately 1,200 land and building assets (excluding social housing and highways).
+Many of these assets are needed to deliver services in the future, but some may no longer be fit for purpose, not suitable for future service delivery or are duplicates resulting from the merging of previous councils under LGR.